Zodiac1978/hide-in-feed/readme.txt

 == Screenshots ==

-1. The “Hide in feed” toggle panel in the block editor.
+1. The “Hide from feed” toggle panel in the block editor.

 == Changelog ==